 Understand that the mind is meant to be in the present when it moves away from the present there is instability in our emotions.
 There is only reality in the present there is no reality any more in the past neither is there reality yet of the future.
 If we can bring our mind to the present our goals in the future can be achieved with much clarity.
 There must be clarity first of the present moment in what we are doing and that very clarity will result to further clarity.

-How do we be live in the present?
-Often we see that the mind is engaged in thoughts that are not futile and many times we go in circles.
+What does living in the present actually means and how can we do so?
+Often we see that the health of the mind gets disturbed as our mind is engaged in thoughts that are not futile and many times we go in circles.
 We make a habit of wandering and worrying into these thoughts.
 Stop and change the thought.
 Be attentive to the present moment.
 Observe what is happening to you in present and the thoughts that are there in the present moment.
 You will find that many times the present thoughts are much silent and simple.
 They are less provocative to the mind and refine in nature.
 The thought of “Now” has a much balanced nature then the thought of past or the future.
 The thought of “Now” has simplicity and breath weaving along that allows you to be in peace with yourself.